Legacy technical debt retirement decisions

 1. A previous attempt to retire this debt was abandoned

-Two indicators of the wickedness of the DDRP are perhaps most significant.
-The first is the failure of a previous attempt to execute a DRP with similar objectives.
-And the second is the failure of a previous attempt to execute a DDRP for a DRP with those objectives.
+Perhaps the most significant indicator of the wickedness of the DDRP is either the failure of a previous attempt to execute a DRP with similar objectives, or the failure of a previous attempt to execute a DDRP for a DRP with those objectives.
 There are two reasons why such failures are significant indicators of wickedness.

 Second, if the previous attempt to execute a DRP with similar objectives has left traces of itself in the DBA, and if those traces must be taken into account while executing the DDRP, they might complicate the DRP, and they might be incompletely addressed in the DDRP.
 To the extent that these conditions prevail, Criterion 5 is satisfied, and the DDRP exhibits wickedness.